GitXpresso/CLODSH/README.md

 # Usage

-See the docker-compose [here](https://github.com/DomiStyle/docker-tor-browser/blob/master/docker-compose.yml) or use this command
+See the docker-compose [here](https://github.com/DomiStyle/docker-tor-browser/blob/master/docker-compose.yml) or use this command as a faster way of installing Tor.

     docker run -d -p 5800:5800 domistyle/tor-browser